-“We acknowledge and celebrate the First Australians on whose lands the Australian National University operates, and pay our respect to the elders of the Ngunnawal people, past, present, and emergent.”
+“We acknowledge and celebrate the First Australians on whose lands the Australian National University operates, and pay our respect to the elders of the Ngambri and Ngunnawal people, past, present, and emergent.”

 This online guide provides a broad and general introduction to the scholarly resources available at the ANU Library for staff, students, and other members of the ANU community seeking information about Aboriginal and Torres Strait Islander peoples, histories, and cultures.
 It also contains links to popular Indigenous materials, publicly accessible available by way of the Internet.